 The Automated Backup feature allows the user to select the frequency of the automatic reminder for the backup of main hard drive information.
 At the selected time, the user will be prompted to backup the system at power up.

 Backup Hard Drive

 Pressing the Backup Hard Drive softkey will manually save the contents of the main hard drive to a specified location on the control hard drive or mapped location using the Norton GhostTM Utility.
-The information from the backup location may also be restored using a diskette provided with the control.

 Example